ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Built a vending machine app as a part of React router exercise

 **Thoughts:** Helped to practice React Routers and introduction of children props of a component and how it can style multiple components with a single stylesheet and its other uses.

+### Day 20: May 26th, 2020

+**Today's Progress**: Practiced with React Router Patters.

+**Thoughts:** Learned different methods for routing such as passing single or multiple parameters in the url, including search form, redirect component and the difference between redirect component and history.push while routing.